abhireddy117/EXT2-Linux-File-System/README.md

 Run the terminal:

-Download the zip and unzip it.
+1.Download the zip and unzip it.
-Go into the Final folder.
+2.Go into the Final folder.
-Right click in the file explorer and select the option to open in terminal.
+3.Right click in the file explorer and select the option to open in terminal.
-Run ./mk.
+4. Run ./mk.
-If that doesn't work, run chmod +x mk, then redo previous command.
-Execute a command like you would in a normal Linux terminal!

 Accessing files in the disk:

 Run ./show and run any command on the files in the disk.